 Finding the best price on grocery items can be a game changer in a family’s budget.
 Grocery price comparison and general grocery pricing can be difficult to understand, but knowing those prices can save you thousands each year.
 This grocery price book and supermarket price spreadsheet will make it simple for busy families to get the best deal.

 Grocery Price Comparisons with a Grocery Price Book

 What is a grocery price book?

 It sounds complicated, but it’s not.
-For me, it was just writing down the items in the grocery flyers that we used frequently.
+For me, it was just writing down the items in the store flyers that we used frequently.

 It really is just that simple.

 Yes, you may have outliers, but for the most part, there are probably 40 (or so) items that your family uses REALLY frequently — ones that are often on your shopping list.

 I would start small, and then expand your list as you get better at it — it’s the best way to do it (so you don’t get overwhelmed at the first).

 It’s just keeping track of pricing on those items so you can REALLY know what’s a good deal (vs not a good deal).

 Where are the Cheapest Groceries?

-That’s the big question right — which grocery store saves you most?
+That’s the big question right — which of the different grocery stores saves you most money?
 The reality is that some companies run BIG sales, but regular pricing is higher.

 Some grocery stores have better every-day pricing but then run fewer sales.
 As you compare sales at local grocery stores you’ll start to see it more and more.
 Trends will become more clear.
 It’s awesome!
 Most people find using this helps them figure out a favorite grocery store for pricing, convenience and having the things they need.

 How to make a grocery store price comparison chart: